 Once upon a time, there was a gala.
 One that was very unique.
 An elite set of entrepreneurs, executives, and even athletes came adorned in shimmering dresses and tailored suits that were paired with a style of footwear that in most traditional settings, would be highly unfavored.
 But then again, this wasn’t a traditional setting.
 This was the AGORA Sneakerball.
 An unexpected approach to the galas of the past that is ushering young professionals of the present into a new wave of philanthropic giving.
+After covering several community-focused organizations, I was excited to check out the fundraising aspect of the non-profit word.

 The AGORA Sneakerball is a non-traditional black-tie gala created to fundraise for the ongoing operations of Kicks 4 the City.
 Kicks 4 the City (K4TC), founded by Justin Johnson, is a charitable program powered by the nonprofit organization Legacy Leavers.
 Legacy Leavers is committed to providing shoes for homeless communities within select cities across the U.S and worldwide.
 Since its inception in 2012, the annual shoe drive has distributed over 50,000 pairs of shoes across nine different cities(expanding to its 10th this July) with over 500 volunteers and ambassadors.
 In the city of Chicago, the organization supports The Night Ministry, Students in Temporary Living Situations of Chicago Public Schools (STLS), and Pacific Garden Mission.